 Hamartoma vs Teratoma

-A teratoma is one of the most unusual tumors.
+A teratoma is one of the most unusual tumours.
 Its structure is always heterogeneous and not peculiar to the anatomical area where it appeared.
 The neoplasm can contain several completely different types of tissues originating from one, two or three germ layers.

-Hamartoma refers to tissue malformations, and is an oversized component of an organ, including a vessel, due to growth abnormality.
+Hamartoma refers to tissue malformations and is an oversized component of an organ, including a vessel, due to growth abnormality.
 It looks like a node and is characterized by its benign form.

 The difference between Hamartoma and Teratoma is that Hamartoma is a benign mass that forms in the lung during the stage of intrauterine development.
-On the other hand, Teratoma is a tumor that grows from the cells of an embryo.
+On the other hand, Teratoma is a tumour that grows from the cells of an embryo.
 It develops even before a person is born, and its manifestations are possible at any age.

 Comparison Table